energywebfoundation/origin/docs/traceability/contracts/PrivateIssuer.md

 ## `PrivateIssuer`

-Contract for private issuances.
+A privately issued certificate can later be migrated to be public.

 Private certificate issuance differ from the public ones in a way that the fungible volumes that are being transferred/claimed are stored off-chain.

-A privately issued certificate can later be migrated to be public.

 ### `initialize(address _issuer)` (public)

-Contructor.
+Constructor.

 Uses the OpenZeppelin `initializer` for upgradeability.

-Requirements:

--   `_issuer` cannot be the zero address.
+`_issuer` cannot be the zero address.

 ### `getCertificateCommitment(uint256 certificateId) → bytes32` (public)